Importance of the Flu Shot

 Frequently Asked Questions About the 2020-2021 Flu Season

 The CDC has answers to some common questions about flu season.

-- Protect those around you who may not be able to get the flu shot (people with illnesses or babies younger than 6 months of age).
+Protects those around you who are vulnerable or may not be able to get their flu shot